andela/checkpoint_rails_worst_app/README.md

 * add an index to the right columns
 * implement caching
 * implement eager loading vs lazy loading on the right pages.
-* replace ruby lookups with ActiveRecord methods.
+* replace Ruby lookups with ActiveRecord methods.

 ##### Ruby vs ActiveRecord